Our Mentoring Programme provides holistic and individual support, channelling the objectives of the Roadmap that we establish for each student.

 The Mentoring Programme is a fundamental part of the pastoral care and wellbeing that we offer at Virtus, and in the personal development we work on with each student.
 The participation of our students in different aspects of the Sixth Form Community, from their involvement in Student Clubs & Societies or the Stage Space to leadership positions in the Student Council, is promoted and monitored by the Mentoring Programme, which seeks for each student to leave their mark on our community, assuming responsibilities within it.

 What are the aims of the

-- Improving the student’s personal organisation: organisation of homework, drawing up study plans for exams, scheduling of milestones and organising documents and notes using the technological tools.
+- Improving the student’s personal organisation: organisation of homework, drawing up study plans for exams, scheduling milestones and organising documents and notes using technological tools used in the iPad.

-- Study techniques: teach methods for note-taking and preparing supporting documents for the study of each subject, together with active learning techniques and strategies for studying effectively for A-level exams.
+- Improving study techniques: guiding students with methods for note-taking and preparing supporting documents for the revision of each subject, together with active learning techniques and strategies for studying effectively for A-level exams.

-- Full support with university applications: the Mentors provide complete dedication and attention to the students during university applications.
+- Offering full support with university applications: Mentors provide complete dedication and attention to the students during university applications.
 In collaboration with the University Admissions team, specialised in the application process and university destinations, this ongoing support improves the chance of gaining a place at the most prestigious universities.

 - Academic performance and educational solutions: depending on the students’ results in internal and official exams, the Mentors influence in different ways to bring about academic improvement.
 Weekly cycle tests, additional lessons, writing workshops or algebra workshops: we offer a range of educational solutions to meet the needs of every student throughout the year.